Where to stay in the Canary Islands?

 Lanzarote is ideal if you’re looking for a big volcanic change of scenery and a more compact island to explore.
 It’s shaped by its volcanic past, with truly unique landscapes you should see at least once in your life.

-Tenerife is perfect if you want to mix beaches, villages, hikes and excursions (Teide, Anaga, Teno…).
-Lanzarote is more “mineral” and dramatic, with a volcanic atmosphere and striking spots in a short amount of time.
+Tenerife is perfect if you want to mix beaches, villages, hikes, and excursions (Teide, Anaga, Teno…).
+Lanzarote is more “mineral” and dramatic, with a volcanic atmosphere and striking spots within short distances.

 If you’re looking for variety: Tenerife.
 If you want a very exotic trip: Lanzarote.

-For a beach-and-relax stay with simple logistics, aim for coastal areas: the south of Tenerife (seaside resorts) and, in Lanzarote, well-equipped sectors such as Playa Blanca, Costa Teguise or Puerto del Carmen.
+For a beach-and-relaxation stay with simple logistics, aim for coastal areas: the south of Tenerife and its seaside resorts, and, in Lanzarote, well-equipped areas such as Playa Blanca, Costa Teguise, or Puerto del Carmen.

 It’s not mandatory if you stay in one resort area and move around very little.
 However, to explore easily and freely (hikes, volcanoes, wilder beaches, villages), a car is a real plus — and even almost essential if you want to get around without constraints.

-Holiday rentals and apartments are often the best option (especially if you cook).
-To reduce the budget, book as early as possible, and avoid the most sought-after areas in high season.
+Vacation rentals and apartments are often the best option, especially if you cook.
+To reduce the budget, book as early as possible and avoid the most sought-after areas in high season.
 Looking a little back from the seafront helps too.

 To enjoy the trip without rushing everywhere, we recommend planning at least 5 to 7 nights if you’re doing a single island.
 If you combine 2 islands, keep several nights on each one to limit transfers and really enjoy each place.

-Even if you like moving around, avoid changing places too often: it quickly wastes time (and money) on the ground.
+Even if you like moving around, avoid changing places too often: it quickly wastes time and money once you’re there.

 To keep good value for money: book in advance, compare several areas, and prioritize apartments if you’re staying longer.